 Additionally, there are certain pitfalls in headline writing that should be avoided if possible.
 Steer away from headlines that amount to a yes-or-no question, as the answer will almost invariably be “no” or “maybe”.
 Questioning headlines are best used to offer “what is” or “how is/does”, rather than “can” or “could.”

 Secondly, while “top 10 tips” type of headlines are effective, they are also oversaturated.
 You want headlines that stand out, not ones that can be written off as another shallow list-type piece of content.

 Lastly, remember that none of these are hard-and-fast rules.
 Breaking them can sometimes result in magnificent eye-catching headlines.
 When NBC wrote about a report on contact lens use, it choose the wonderful headline, “CDC to 40 Million Contact Lens Wearers: You’re Doing It Wrong”.
 This headline is long enough that Google truncated it, but is attention-grabbing and unique.

 Get Skilled and Talented Assistance

 Numero Uno Web Solutions is a provider of search engine optimization and content marketing solutions to start-up and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO and content marketing plans to fuel the growth of businesses across communities.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO and content marketing plans to fuel the growth of businesses across communities.
 Click here to learn more about content marketing and SEO techniques and how we can help improve your search profile.